jessfraz/blog/content/post/scripting-your-way-outta-hell.md

 are actually forks of my repos that don't show up in GitHub as forks because of the way the person forked it so they can be ignored.

-Overall I _think_ I really f*cked this entire situation by having an account for "jfrazelle" and an account for "jessfraz" and swapping them.
+Overall, I _think_ I really f*cked this entire situation by having an account for "jfrazelle" and an account for "jessfraz" and swapping them.
 I think this is why the `git clone/fetch/etc` redirects that should happen when you change your username are broken.
 So let me just make this clear, none of this is GitHub's